 YouView is available as a standalone box, or as part of a BT TV or TalkTalk TV package - and with TalkTalk, you’ve also got the option to add Boosts to stream even more TV.
 Read our full guide to the YouView box for more.

-Owned by Sky, Now TV has all kinds of stuff available to stream: recent blockbusters, Scandinavian dramas, and some of the more popular shows Sky has to offer like Penny Dreadful and Modern Family.
+Owned by Sky, Now TV lets you stream recent blockbusters, Scandinavian dramas, and some of the more popular shows Sky has to offer.
 As well as that, you can buy passes to watch Sky Cinema and Sky Sports on demand.

 Now TV has its own dedicated set top box - which you can combine with broadband - but if you don’t fancy splashing out on that, you can also access the app through most devices, including smart TVs and streaming sticks.
 It’s also available through YouView - meaning you can watch it with a BT TV or TalkTalk TV package too.